kokejohh/pthipth/docs/documentation.md

 makes the current thread wait on a condition variable.
 It blocks the thread, sets its state to BLOCKED, and then yields control.
 The thread will remain blocked until it is woken up by another thread.
-(The "non" means non-preemptive; if you are sure the thread won't be interrupted, you can use this function.)
+(The "non" means non-mutex; if you are sure the thread won't be interrupted, you can use this function.)

-> If at least one thread has a time quota, you should use ```pthipth_cond_wait``` because it works with a mutex
-> to prevent race conditions and ensures safe access to shared resources while allowing preemption.
-> In contrast, ```pthipth_cond_wait_non``` is suitable for non-preemptive environments and doesn't require a mutex.

 #### pthipth_cond_signal(pthipth_cond_t *cond);
 signals a condition variable by waking up the thread with the highest priority waiting on it and changing its state to READY.